pandas-dev/pandas/doc/source/timedeltas.rst

    pd.TimedeltaIndex(['1 days', '1 days, 00:00:05',
                      np.timedelta64(2,'D'), datetime.timedelta(days=2,seconds=2)])

-'infer' can be passed in order to set the frequency of the index as the inferred frequency upon creation
+The string 'infer' can be passed in order to set the frequency of the index as the inferred frequency upon creation:

 .. ipython:: python